shaker kitchen cabinets with natural wood tone

 Image result for open shelving kitchen

 Open shelving has been a consistent trend for the past few years and will most likely continue.
 Certain interior design trends like hygge [insert link to hygge article], which embrace minimalism and comfort, embrace open shelving.
-It’s speculated this trend towards less also reflects the millennial course of “making do with less,” which includes less cabinetry.

-There is a derivative trend for those who do not wish to fully commit to cabinet removal: Glass cabinet panels.
-This gives homeowners the open shelving look without dismantling the cabinet, keeping items visible and protecting the insides from dust.
+There is a derivative trend for those who do not wish to fully commit to cabinet removal: glass cabinet panels.

 6. Chunky hardware